-With roots in Austin’s legendary Armadillo World Headquarters, the Armadillo Christmas Bazaar is one of Austin’s longest running art and music festivals.
-From its humble beginnings in dive bars and music halls to its current 40,000 square feet of pop-up galleries, gift shops, two full bars, delicious local food and an intimate stage you can see and hear all over the show – the Armadillo magic continues to reach long-time fans and newcomers alike.
+With roots in Austin’s legendary Armadillo World Headquarters, the Armadillo Christmas Bazaar is one of Austin’s longest-running art and music festivals.
+From its humble beginnings in dive bars and music halls to its current 40,000 square feet of pop-up galleries, gift shops, two full bars, local food from Southside Flying Pizza and Shawarma Point, and an intimate stage you can see and hear all over the show—the Armadillo magic continues to reach long-time fans and newcomers alike.

 Palmer Events Center, 900 Barton Springs Road, Austin, Texas 78704.